1000oaks/1000oaks.github.io/thoughts/idea.md

 has_children: true
 ---

+Jan 7, 2024

+- Not acquiring children is the best reward & gift I can give to "my" "children".

 Jan 6, 2024

 - All undergraduate courses have finally come to an final end.
 Time for being a self-taught coder!